What our Italics, Quotation Marks, and Underlining lesson plan includes

 For the activity worksheet, students will work with a partner.
 (You can have students work alone or in groups if you prefer.)
 There are 12 total titles of books and movies on the worksheet.
 Students will first capitalize the titles correctly.
 Then they will use them in a complete sentence.
-They will need to remember to use italics because movie and book titles are italicized.
+They will need to remember to use italics for movie and book titles.

 WRITE THE SENTENCE PRACTICE WORKSHEET